Every business is different

 Which is why every website Should Be too

-Here are a few examples of projects I’ve worked on
+Here are a few examples of projects I’ve worked on in 2026

 Broken website – abandoned by previous developer